 You can simply specify the number of DPUs (Data Processing Units) you want to allocate to your ETL job.
 A Glue ETL job requires a minimum of 2 DPUs.
-By default, AWS Glue allocates 10 DPUs to each ETL job.
+By default, Amazon Glue allocates 10 DPUs to each ETL job.

 Service Level Agreement

 Q: What does the Amazon Glue SLA guarantee?

 Our Amazon Glue SLA guarantees a Monthly Uptime Percentage of at least 99.9% for Amazon Glue.

 Q: How do I know if I qualify for a SLA Service Credit?